isomerpages/nlb-biblioasia/_jan-2011/The Case of Tras New Village and the Assasination of Henry Gurney During the Malayan Emergency.md

 [^26]: “[Sir Henry Gurney Killed – He Drew Bandit Fire](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19511007-1.2.2),” _Straits Times_, 7 October 1951, 1.
 (From NewspaperSG)

 [^27]: Interview with Mr Chang by the author on 12 December 2007.
 Sempalit New Village.
-The local Chinese used to address the British High Commissioner as ‘Imperial Commissioner’ (In Chinese)
+The local Chinese used to address the British High Commissioner as “Imperial Commissioner” (in Chinese).

 [^28]: Author’s interview with villagers in a coffeeshop in Tras New Village on 2 December 2007.